Cracking Couture: How to Break Into the Fashion Industry

 Social Is as Social Does

 Social media has changed every industry in the world.
 Fashion is not just another example, but the epitome of how powerful social media is.
-Blogs, message boards and Pinterest pins influence how billions of dollars are spent each year, according to Social Media Link.
+Blogs, message boards and Pinterest pins influence how billions of dollars are spent each year.
 Not to mention that many industry heavy hitters and superstars are well known for replying personally to tweets from their fans.

 Don’t Get Lost in the Shuffle